Microsoft Edge Management

 Update Microsoft Edge

-Starting in Configuration Manager version 1910, you'll see a node called All Microsoft Edge updates under Microsoft Edge Management.
+The All Microsoft Edge updates node is under Microsoft Edge Management.
 This node helps you manage updates for all Microsoft Edge channels.

 To get updates for Microsoft Edge, ensure you have the Updates classification and the Microsoft Edge product selected for synchronization.